beshu-tech/readonlyrest-docs/fls_engine.md

 * **es**

 FLS is handled only by ES, without fallback to Lucene.
 When ES is not able to handle FLS properly, `fields` rule is not matched.
 In `es` engine FLS is not available for some type of requests (requirements listed below).
-Major advantage of this approach is not relying on Lucene, so ROR doesn't need to be installed on all nodes.
+Major advantage of this approach is not relying on Lucene, so **ROR doesn't need to be installed on all nodes**.

 If lack of full FLS support is unacceptable and all type of requests needs to be handled properly (rule matching, no rejection) it's advised to use more reliable `es_with_lucene` engine.